ChenYilong/iOSInterviewQuestions/Behavioral_based_interviewing_Competency_Based/objective_qa.md

 What is the first thing you will do after working in New Zealand as a software engineer?
 How are you going to settle well?

 Before I answer this question, I'd like to share my experience.
 I had been to New Zealand three years ago.
-When I married and had a honeymoon with my wife, this was my second time in New Zealand.
+When I xxx, this was my second time in New Zealand.

 So, how can I adapt to life in New Zealand?